wdv4758h/pypy-extradoc/blog/draft/tm.rst

 PyPy to safely run multi-threaded programs: it is a global lock that prevents multiple threads from actually running at the same time.
-The reason to do that is that it would have disastrous effects in the interpreter if both threads access the same object concurrently --- to the point that in CPython even just manipulating the object's reference counter needs to be protected by the lock.
+The reason to do that is that it would have disastrous effects in the interpreter if several threads access the same object concurrently --- to the point that in CPython even just manipulating the object's reference counter needs to be protected by the lock.

 So far, the ultimate goal to enable true multi-CPU usage has been to remove the infamous GIL from the interpreter, so that multiple threads could actually run in parallel.
+It's a lot of work, but this has been done in Jython.
+The reason that it has not been done in CPython so far is that it's even more work: we would need to care not only about carefully adding fine-grained locks everywhere, but also about reference counting; and there are a lot more C extension modules that would need care, too.
+And we don't have locking primitives as performant as Java's, which have been hand-tuned since ages (e.g. to use help from the JIT compiler).

 But we think we have a plan to implement a different model for using multiple cores.
 Believe it or not, this is *better* than just removing the GIL from PyPy.
 You might get to use all your cores *without ever writing threads.*

 You would instead just use some event dispatcher, say from Twisted, from Stackless, or from your favorite GUI; or just write your own.
 From